-Mobile technology is changing the way communication and business are done in the continent and the mobile industry has become a player in recent time social and economic development in the region.
-Mobile technology now been used to bridge these infrastructural gaps in the region especially in rural areas.
+Mobile technology is changing the way communication and business are done on the continent and the mobile industry has become a player in recent time social and economic development in the region.
+Mobile technology is now been used to bridge these infrastructural gaps in the region, especially in rural areas.

 The combination of mobile technology and innovative business models has had a transformational impact on reaching unbanked and rural households and helped widen financial inclusion in the continent.
 Mobile Networks Operators (MNOS) and financial institutions have introduced several innovative products to extend mobile banking into remote rural locations.

-The massive success of M-Pesa in Kenya and East Africa has continuously attracted the focus of many followers of mobile banking in Africa, as such there are more coverage on mobile banking in that region.
-This article will be discussing mobile banking in west Africa with a focus on Francophone countries.
+The massive success of M-Pesa in Kenya and East Africa has continuously attracted the focus of many followers of mobile banking in Africa, as such, there are more coverages on mobile banking in that region.
+This article will be discussing mobile banking in West Africa with a focus on Francophone countries.

 Mobile Money and Transactions in West Africa